Flat Iron Sculpture

 Know Before You Go

 It is on the corner of Battery Park Ave and Wall St. Street parking is limited to non-existent.
 Your best bet is to park in one of the nearby parking garages.
-While you are in the area, the Pinball Museum is nearby and worth the trip!
+While you are in the area, visit the Pinball Museum, Basilica of St. Lawrence, Cultivated Cocktails, Grove Arcade and the Woolworth Walk.
+All within walking distance.